vedaldi/practical-object-category-recognition/doc/instructions.md

 ### Stage 1.E: Vary the number of training images

-So far we have used only 20 positive images and 1019 negative images for training the classifier.
+So far we have used only 20 (of the 120) positive images and 1019 negative images for training the classifier.
 Change the parameters `numPos` and `numNeg` to decrease and increase the number of training images, particularly for the positive images.

 > **Questions:**
 >